A light and zesty pasta dish made in one-pot! Packed with seasonal Spring/Summer vegetables, this naturally vegan recipe is always a winner.

 - Zest of 1 large lemon

-Cook the spaghetti for 10 minutes or until al dente.
+- Cook the spaghetti, for about 10 minutes, until just al dente.
 During the last couple of minutes, add the courgette and frozen peas.

-Drain the pasta and rinse to remove any starchy water.
-Leave in the strainer and heat the pan up on the stove with a few drops of almond milk.
+- Drain the pasta and rinse to remove any starchy water.
+Leave in the strainer and return the empty pan to the stove.

-Add in the spring onions, lemon zest, chilli and garlic.
+- Add in the olive oil.
+Stir in the spring onions, lemon zest, chilli and garlic.
 Cook on low-medium heat until softened.

-Stir in the herbs, spices, seasonings and nutritional yeast, adding more almond milk if needed, to create a sauce.
+- Stir in the herbs, spices, seasonings and nutritional yeast and dairy-free if needed, to create a thin sauce.

 - Add the drained pasta and vegetables back into the pot and stir on the heat for a couple of minutes to warm through and coat in the sauce.